kubrickfr/avsc-wiki/API.md

 This class is the default representation for unions (used unless `parse`'s `unwrapUnions` option is set).
-It uses Avro's JSON encoding and is able to correctly represent all unions (branch type information is never lost since it is included in the decoded value).
+It uses Avro's JSON encoding and is able to correctly represent all unions: branch type information is never lost since it is included in the decoded value.

 ##### `type.getTypes()`